ml-tooling/ml-workspace/README.md

     </tr>
     <tr>
         <td>SHUTDOWN_INACTIVE_KERNELS</td>
-        <td>Automatically shutdown inactive kernels after a given timeout (to cleanup memory or gpu resources).
+        <td>Automatically shutdown inactive kernels after a given timeout (to clean up memory or GPU resources).
 Value can be either a timeout in seconds or set to <code>true</code> with a default value of 48h.</td>
         <td>false</td>
     </tr>
     <tr>